ashishps1/awesome-low-level-design/problems/cricinfo.md

 # Designing a Cricket Information System

-In this blog post, we're going to explore the object-oriented design and implementation of a cricket information system, similar to Cricinfo, using Java.
+In this article, we're going to explore the object-oriented design and implementation of a cricket information system, similar to Cricinfo, using Java.

 This system will focus on delivering real-time cricket match updates, managing player statistics, and maintaining team information.